raguay/ProjectManagerFig/README.md

 - Go to predefined projects
 - Edit the project directory
+- Delete the current project from the list of projects.
 - Edit maid, mask, npm, gulp, and grunt configuration files
 - Run tasks defined in maid, mask, npm, gulp, and grunt
 - Edit/Run the project startup script